mesonbuild/meson/docs/markdown/Dependencies.md

 ## SDL2

-SDL2 can be located using `pkg-confg`, the `sdl2-config` config tool, as an OSX framework, or `cmake`.
+SDL2 can be located using `pkg-config`, the `sdl2-config` config tool, as an OSX framework, or `cmake`.

 `method` may be `auto`, `config-tool`, `extraframework`,